AdaCore/RecordFlux/doc/user_guide/20-overview.rst

 In the above example we represent the upper limit of 4000 by its hexadecimal representation `16#F_A0#`.
 Note, that single underscores (`_`) can be introduced into numeric literals in arbitrary positions to improve readability.

-As for the package name, “`Identifier`” adheres to the the naming rules stated above.
+As for the package name, “`Identifier`” adheres to the naming rules stated above.
 The range declares the lower, and upper bounds of a field of this type and the Size attribute defines the precise storage space of the type in bits.
 For consistency, sizes in RecordFlux specifications are always defined in bits – without exception.
 In the message definition below we will see how to deal with protocols that define lengths in terms of bytes.